akshargrover/Iris_Flower-CLassifier/README.md

 # Iris_Flower CLassifier

-This project will classify iris flowers based on the given inputs into their respectives species
+This project will classify iris flowers based on the given inputs into their respectives species The algorithm is implemented from using Sequential neural network with categorical cross-entropy as the accuracy metric

 The problem is comprised of 150 observations of iris flowers from three different species.